Operator-F0x/Hello-World/README.md

-simple hello world in the address of the function execution
+Simple hello world in the address of the function execution
 ``` c
 #include <stdio.h>
 #include <string.h>